 On recovery I found myself on a bed.
 Three or four faces were bending over me with expressions of the deepest concern, and a beautiful girl was bathing my temples.
-I looked her my thanks-it was all I could.
-Presently the door opened, and a voice anxiously asked-" How is he ?-will he live ?" " Hush !" she replied, in a low whisper, "He is well enough to hear you."
+I looked her my thanks-it was all I could. the door opened, and a voice anxiously asked-" How is he ?-will he live ?"
+"Hush!" she replied, in a low whisper, "He is well enough to hear you."
 It was my young preserver, who entered, and brought with him the doctor of the neighbouring village.
 It were tedious to detail all the symptoms of inward injury, and prognostics of impending fever, which were found about me by this rustic son of Æsculapius.
 Let it suffice that my limbs were pronounced unbroken, though badly bruised-that I submitted quietly to remedies, which I had not strength to resist -in short, that I was well enough in a few days, in spite of all circumstance of delay, to enjoy the society of the kind friends who attended me, and the beauties of their romantic residence.

-The name of my host was Burton-a robust and welllooking man, just entering life's downward path.
-He was by birth an Englishman, and had been a soldier in his youth-served in America during our revolutionary war was taken prisoner, with many of his countrymen, at Ticonderoga-fell in love with a young woman in that neighbourhood, whom he married soon after the declaration of peace-and, having acquired a competent fortune in merchandise, hastened to indulge an Englishman's taste for rural pursuits in this delightful spot.
+The name of my host was Burton-a robust and well-looking man, just entering life's downward path.
+He was by birth an Englishman, and had been a soldier in his youth-served in America during our revolutionary war-was taken prisoner, with many of his countrymen, at Ti-conderoga-fell in love with a young woman in that neighbourhood, whom he married soon after the declaration of peace-and, having acquired a competent fortune in merchandise, hastened to indulge an Englishman's taste for rural pursuits in this delightful spot.

 Mary Burton, his only daughter, was a beautiful girl just turned of eighteen; adorned with all the sensibilities of her sex; and, if she wanted the accomplishments of a fine lady, she had that, which more than compensates for them all-uniform simplicity and gayety of heart.
-It was she whom I first discovered among the group standing about me, watching with tender anxiety the earliest symptoms of returning life.
+It was she whom I first discovered among the group standing about me, watching with tender anxiety the earliest symptoms of returning life tinuance there, you have perhaps already guessed that something might be attributed to the charms of Mary But ton.
+The old folks looked with pleasure on the growing attachment between them, and had recently granted a glad consent to their union.

 But my readers would perhaps know something of my youthful preserver.
 He was not of the Burton family, though constantly with them.
 His name was Arthur Murray.
-Of good parentage and liberal attainments, a boyish romance first led him to that neighbourhood; for his continuance there, you have perhaps already guessed that something might be attributed to the charms of Mary Burton.
-The old folks looked with pleasure on the growing attachment between them, and had recently granted a glad consent to their union.
+Of good parentage and liberal attainments, a boyist romance first led him to that neighbourhood; for his con

-The only other inmates of the parlour were two rosychecked boys, many years younger, yet constant companions of the kind-hearted Arthur.
+The only other inmates of the parlour were two rosycheeked boys, many years younger, yet constant companions of the kind-hearted Arthur.
 Nor let me exclude from the family roll, Rover, the large Newfoundland dog, who was allowed to participate in most of the family pleasures.

 It was an uncommonly happy circle.
-Separated from the rest of mankind-unsullied by the cold, selfish pleasures of the city-the absorbing cares of avarice and pride home was their world;-they indulged not a wish beyond "the happy valley," but lived peaceful and contented, with all the sympathies of life wrapped up in the little compass of a few loving hearts.
+Separated from the rest of mankind-unsullied by the cold, selfish pleasures of the city-the absorbing cares of avarice and pride-home was their world;-they indulged not a wish beyond "the happy valley," but lived peaceful and contented, with all the sympathies of life wrapped up in the little compass of a few loving hearts.
 If this be seclusion, who would exchange it for the refined vanities of fashion-the turmoils of interest and ambition-the modish sensibilities which wear the semblance of feeling, and obliterate the feeling itself!